What Are the Symptoms of a Hernia?

 See Your Doctor About a Hernia If:

 - You suspect that you have a hernia.

-- If you can't get the hernia to go back in; this is called an incarcerated hernia and can lead to organ strangulation, a medical emergency.
+- If you can't get the hernia to go back in; seek medical care immediately, as this is an incarcerated hernia and can lead to organ strangulation.

-- You know you have a hernia, and you are nauseated and vomiting or are unable to have a bowel movement or pass gas; you may have a strangulated hernia or an obstruction.
+- You know you have a hernia, and you have pain, are nauseated and vomiting, or are unable to have a bowel movement or pass gas; you may have a strangulated hernia or an obstruction.
 Seek medical care immediately.